 Examples of related party transactions include sales, transfers and exchanges of non-current assets, leases, guarantees, the provision of goods and services, secondment of staff and the making of loans and investments.

+relevant activities.

-relevant activities, remeasurements of the net defined benefit liability (asset) Activities of the investee that significantly affect the investee's returns.
+Activities of the investee that significantly affect the investee's returns.